Many years ago at a secretarial lunch, our team of personal assistants was asked to participate in a team building exercise.

 We were asked to anonymously write a few words about each person at the table on a small piece of paper.
 Ultimately each person would end up with a pile of comments about themselves in front of them.

-It was an illuminating experience.
 There was a vast difference between how I viewed myself compared to how I was perceived by the people I worked with.
 The feedback wasn’t necessarily negative but it was certainly not what I was expecting.

 How do you think your work colleagues would describe you?